What is Oral Pathology?

 Identification of Dangerous Lesions

 By conducting a brief oral examination during your visits, we will look for any abnormalities.
-If a suspicious lesion is found, we will perform a biopsy and conduct tests on the source to determine the specific disease it may be.
+If a suspicious lesion is found, we remove the lesion and send it to a pathology lab for the testing.
 Timely treatment of oral cancer or other disease leads to the best outcome for successful removal.
 Regular oral pathology testing is recommended, even if you consistently show negative results, as dangerous diseases may develop at any time.

 What You Should Be Looking For